cortexlabs/cortex/docs/cluster/config.md

 # Cluster configuration

-The Cortex cluster may be configured by providing a configuration file to `cortex cluster install` or `cortex cluster update` via the  `--config` flag (e.g. `cortex cluster install --config=cluster.yaml`).
+The Cortex cluster may be configured by providing a configuration file to `cortex cluster up` or `cortex cluster update` via the  `--config` flag (e.g. `cortex cluster up --config=cluster.yaml`).
 Below is the schema for the cluster configuration file, with default values shown:

 <!-- CORTEX_VERSION_BRANCH_STABLE -->